Dr. Marston: Creator of Wonder Woman & Father of DISC

 DISC is internationally recognized as the most popular methodology to understand people.
 It may be the only language that unites everyone!

-• DISC is a self-assessment tool, not a clinical tool – With DISC, you are only evaluated by yourself, no doctor’s office visits are necessary.
+With DISC you are only evaluated by yourself, no doctor’s office visits are necessary.

-• DISC Is practical and can be applied to any walk of life.
+DISC is practical and can be applied to any walk of life.

 Millions of people have taken the DISC assessment with eye-opening and life-enhancing results.

 On a quest for truth?
 Begin or expand your coaching practice with DISC.